Lighting Design Tips for a Home Recording Studio

 The problem with incandescent lighting is because they emit excessive heat.
 Quartz halogen lights are the warmest lamps in the market and can easily raise the temperature of a recording studio by several degrees after being on for only a few minutes.

 Additionally, they use up a tremendous amount of electrical power (wattage) for the amount of luminance they provide within the studio.
 They also have a shorter lifespan than most lamps, and because of this, they need to be replaced quite often.

-And though a bit more expensive than quartz halogen lamps, they have good qualities in that they stay and maintain a much cooler environment, give out a softer quality of light appropriate for the recording studio, and best of all, consume less power.
+The disadvantages associated with incandescent/halogen lights have prompted many electrical lighting technicians to use the fluorescent type of lighting.
+Though they are a bit more expensive than quartz halogen lamps, they have better qualities of maintaining a much cooler environment, producing a softer quality of light that is appropriate for recording studios, and they consume less power.